Table of Contents

 Dogs love popsicles for the same reasons that humans do: they’re wonderfully refreshing on a hot day.
 While human popsicle treats are packed with sugar, these dog-friendly popsicles are much healthier.
 They’re not only safe for our best friends, but they also help keep dogs hydrated.

 We’ve rounded up five of our favorite “pupsicle” recipes for you below.
-With not much prep time and just a few ingredients, they couldn’t be easier.
-If you’re looking for dog ice cream recipes, go here—and for our popular guide to making peanut butter dog treats of all types, check out this link.
+With not much prep time and just a few ingredients, they couldn’t be easier—or more delicious.

 First off: you might be wondering whether popsicles are safe for dogs.
 The short answer is yes, as long as you’re confident about the ingredients.
 Avoid artificially sweetened popsicles, as they could contain the dangerous additive xylitol, a sugar alcohol that’s toxic to dogs.
 Never, ever give your dog a bite of any popsicle labeled “sugar-free,” just to be safe.